-- The Lakes, rivers and wetlands have amenity and naturalness values, including native vegetation, undeveloped stretches, and significant sites. - People are able to enjoy the natural environment; it contributes to their health and wellbeing. - The rivers are an ecological and cultural corridor. - The lakes, rivers and wetlands as a whole living entity.
+Retain the integrity of the - The Lakes, rivers and wetlands have amenity and naturalness values, including lakes, rivers and wetlands native vegetation, undeveloped stretches, and significant sites. within the landscape and its • People are able to enjoy the natural environment; it contributes to their health aesthetic features and natural and wellbeing. qualities for people to enjoy. - The rivers are an ecological and cultural corridor. - The lakes, rivers and wetlands as a whole living entity.